we-taper/listcondalic/README.md

 1. Create an environment specification file.
 Please follow [this guide](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#exporting-the-environment-yml-file) to create this file.
-2. Edit the file and remove all unnecessary dependencies (very important, otherwise the it is easy to get inundated with too much packages).
+2. Edit the file and remove all unnecessary dependencies (very important, otherwise the it is easy to get inundated with too many packages).
 For example, remove things like `ipython`, `ipykernel`, which are used for purpose other than the library itself.
 3. Install this package.
 4. Run: